NijiDigital/js-koans/README.md

 - build : transpile the sources from ./src to ./built directory
 - clean : clean the ./built and ./dist directories
 - lint : run linter
+- play : run the tests with a custom reporter that displays koans score
 - prettier : check sources format
 - test : run the tests with default reporter
 - test:watch : run the tests in watch mode